unspun’s mission is to permanently alter how garments are made with technology used for good.

 - for every pair of jeans, you save 2.565 liters of water

-- recycled from PET bottles and other post consumer materials such as yarn waste
+recycled from repreve PET bottles and other post consumer materials such as yarn waste

 [american & efird]

-Our thread contains Repreve®, a mix of pre-consumer fiber waste and post consumer plastics with core and cotton on the outside.
+Our thread is made from 100% Repreve® recycled polyester.
+A mix of pre-consumer fiber waste and post consumer plastics.

 for the love of animals

-We don’t use leather or fur or animal based textiles (except for exo-skeletons of shrimps from food waste for one fabric, fuel black).
+We don’t use leather, fur or animal based textiles (except for exoskeletons of shrimps from food waste for one fabric, fuel black).

 We vet our facilities based on cleanliness, humanity toward employees, and quality of product produced.
 We visit multiple times a month to audit, say hello, and pick up orders.
 Because the factories we work with are small, they don’t have official certifications yet due to cost.
-However, we are creating a code of conduct that will be signed by the suppliers which will be published soon.
+However, we have created a code of conduct and endeavour to help them grow their businesses in a sustainable way.
 Our goal is to help the factories we work with to eventually become certified fair trade.